Skip to main content

 Inside the editor: A popup window will open.
 Here you can preview the video, search for specific words, edit captions, and add a line break to create a paragraph (to align transcripts better).
 Did you make a mistake?
 Click on the reset option to restore the original version.
 When ready, export the caption files in the SRT or VTT format.
 Export transcripts in PDF format.

-To create a closed captioning translation from the native language of a clip do the following: Upload a media file as explained in the first step of this article.
+To create subtitles (a text translation from the original language) do the following: Upload a media file as explained in the first step of this article.
 To use a file you uploaded already, (1) check the box, (2) release the previous captions file when applicable, (3) drop down the "Translate" drop-down option, and select a desired language to translate to.
 For example, let's select Spanish.
 Click "Start".

 Wait until the closed captioning creation process alert disappears.